 Not only is this plant among the most popular ingredients in cosmetics and pharmaceuticals.
 It is often grown at home and used in homemade remedies, e.g. for acne treatment or wound disinfection.

 Above that, did you know that you can use aloe vera for hair and scalp conditions?
 Packed with vitamins A, E and C, selenium, collagen and zinc, this miracle plant offers a range of benefits for your hair, which we will discuss in more detail below.

 Another reason why this plant is good for hair loss is the fact that it stimulates blood circulation.
-If you apply aloe vera mask onto your scalp, the blood flow to your hair follicles will increase, hence more oxygen and nutrients will be driven to your hair.
+If you apply an aloe vera mask onto your scalp, the blood flow to your hair follicles will increase, subsequently, more oxygen and nutrients will be driven to your hair.

-- the gel from its leaves is an excellent humectant that will make your hair look glossier.
+The gel from its leaves is an excellent humectant that will make your hair look glossier.

 Nevertheless, aloe vera can activate those follicles that are in a “sleep mode” or those deprived of the nutrients, essential for new hair formation.
 As a result, your head of hair can become thicker after treating it with the plant’s gel.

 That said, its gel can also spur side effects, although very rarely.
 Adverse reactions, like stomach pain and vomiting, may occur if it is ingested.
-However, the external use is, by and large, safe.
-Sometimes, aloe vera can cause skin irritation and rash as an allergic reaction.
+However, external use is safe.
+Sometimes aloe vera can cause skin irritation and rash as an allergic reaction.

 So how exactly do you use aloe vera for hair?
 There are various methods of doing so, the easiest one is an aloe vera hair mask.
 Mix 1-2 tablespoons of its gel with a few drops of coconut or almond oil and rub the mask into your scalp.

 Let it sit on your head for at least 1 hour and then rinse it off with a mild shampoo.
-Do not leave aloe vera juice on your scalp (even if you use it without any oil), as it turns sticky and can get an unpleasant smell after some time.
+Do not leave aloe vera gel on your scalp (even if you use it without any oil), as it turns sticky and can get an unpleasant smell after some time.

 The gel of this wonderful plant is great for those who suffer from various scalp conditions as well as for those who simply want to improve the general state of their hair and add more gloss and sleek to it.